 Q. How can leaders become authentic advocates of a 360 feedback process?

 A. Leaders become advocates when they experience the value first-hand.
-Involve them in co-designing behaviours, then run a leadership pilot so they complete the full 360 journey from feedback to personal development planning.
+Involve them in co-designing behaviours, then run a leadership pilot, so they complete the full 360 journey from feedback to personal development planning.
 Encourage them to thank contributors, share focus areas, and seek ongoing feedback to build trust and credibility.